 WPF Holdings Completes Corporate Restructuring

-/EIN News/ -- LOS ANGELES, CA, Jan.
-23, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – WPF Holdings, Inc. (OTC PINK: WPFHD) formerly World Poker Fund Holdings, Inc., announces today that it has completed its corporate restructuring, which includes redomiciling the Company to Florida, renaming the Company to WPF Holdings, Inc., increasing its authorized common shares to 500 million shares and completing a 500:1 reverse split to its common stock.
+LOS ANGELES, CA, Jan.
+23, 2023 (GLOBE NEWSWIRE) -- via NewMediaWire – WPF Holdings, Inc. WPFHD formerly World Poker Fund Holdings, Inc., announces today that it has completed its corporate restructuring, which includes redomiciling the Company to Florida, renaming the Company to WPF Holdings, Inc., increasing its authorized common shares to 500 million shares and completing a 500:1 reverse split to its common stock.

 This restructuring is part of the Company's overall plan to become a SEC fully reporting company along with refocusing all company efforts to technology.
 "We feel that technology is constantly evolving, and our Company needs to be at the forefront of it," says Maurice Mills, Chief Technology Consultant.